matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 - Divide the map into the neighborhood of each city, and Posistan will be the UNION of neighborhoods of the positive cities.
 - As a result, we can find a jagged straight line frontier.

+Recommendation systems are a common real life example of analogy-based systems.